Fast Simulation of Vehicles with Non-deformable Tracks: INTRODUCTION

 Tracked vehicles are often preferred over the wheeled ones in tasks where traversing complicated terrain is needed, such as in Urban Search and Rescue missions.
 Tracks provide higher stability, better traction and help the vehicle traverse holes in the underlying terrain.

-It is common in robotics research that the initial development of algorithms is first conducted in a~simulator to avoid excessive wear of the real vehicle.
-In some cases, an analytical description of the dynamics of the vehicle can be found, which may yield the best performance in predicting future states of the system.
-However, general-purpose simulators like Gazebo, V-REP, Webots, MORSE or Actin are often preferred, because setting up a~simulation in these programs is easier than starting from scratch and they use approximate physics models that allow fast computation.
+It is common in robotics research that the initial development of algorithms is first conducted in a~simulator or game engine to avoid excessive wear of the real vehicle.
+In this phase, approximate simulation methods usually suffice, differing by the level of approximation and computation time.
+General-purpose simulators like Gazebo, V-REP, Webots, MORSE and Actin are often used for this task~\cite{Drumwright2010}, providing various approximate motion models implemented in their physics engines (ODE, Bullet, Havoc).

-Simulation of wheels is straightforward in these simulators, thus all of them offer ways to simulate wheeled vehicles, including skid-steer motion for more proper steering of multi-wheel vehicles.
-However, for tracked vehicle simulation, there is no simple or straightforward approach, thus this kind of simulation is not available in most simulators.
-After an exhaustive search, only two simulators were found providing a~tracked robot in its robot model library -- the commercial simulators Webots and V-REP. However, none of these implementations is both plausible in difficult terrain and computationally light.
+Simulation of wheels is straightforward in these simulators, thus all of them provide means to simulate wheeled vehicles, including skid-steer motion of multi-wheel vehicles.
+However, there is no straightforward approach for tracked vehicle simulation, thus this motion model is not available in most simulators.
+After an exhaustive search, only two simulators were found providing a~tracked robot in its robot model library -- the commercial simulators Webots and V-REP. However, none of these implementations is both plausible on difficult terrain and computationally light.

 The most plausible and general simulation methods for rubber belts are based on finite elements analysis, where the belt is subdivided in many small elements that interact in a~defined way.
-We omit this class of methods in this work due to their inherent excessive computational complexity, which makes them impractical for quick algorithm prototyping.
-Another argument for omitting these methods is that none of the most used open-source dynamics engines used in robotics supports simulation based on finite elements.
+We omit this class of methods in this work due to their inherent excessive computational complexity which makes them impractical for quick algorithm prototyping.
+Further argument for omitting these methods is that none of the most used open-source dynamics engines used in robotics supports simulation based on finite elements.

+In this paper, we present a~novel technique for non-deformable tracks simulation, which we implemented in the open-source simulator Gazebo~\cite{gazebo-pr}.
+The method provides a~fast, simple and plausible simulation of non-deformable tracks with minimal changes to the simulator code and no changes to its physics engine (ODE).
+The method was successfully used in our prior work~\cite{Pecka-IROS-2016} for assessing safety of actions a~tracked vehicle can perform.
+We would like to emphasize that our motivation is to have a fast and plausible method that can be easily integrated into existing robotics simulators and does not require implementation of state-of-the art physics engine components (which are usually absent in the robotics simulators).